agamtomar/Parallelization_Workshop/Day2-HTC/exercises/exercise2.md

 # Exercise 2: background bash jobs in a Slurm job

-Submit `bash-multiple-background-tasks.sh` as a Slurm job.
+Update and submit `bash-multiple-background-tasks.sh` as a Slurm job.
 Reduce the requested `--ntasks` and observe the execution time increase.

 ## Non-Slurm example

     $ bash examples/bash-multiple-background-tasks.sh

 ## Tips